RioCasanova/Keyboard-Catalogue/README.md

 **username:** admin
 **password:** Password1!

+- Single item page with full-sized image
+- Rough Gallery page with thumbnails
+- Login Page
+- Edit/Delete page
+- Add Page

 In order to test that a new item can be inserted, I will also ask for some kind of rough output page to be shown just so that we can see a new item has been inserted successfully and that all data and imagery is present (we must be able to see an image thumbnail) .
 Design, filtering, features, etc, are not a factor for this rough output.

 Design and usability (proper validation, form alignment, etc.) is a factor for the admin section.
 Validation must be PHP and not browser validation.

+## Clarifications

+if there st
+images: resize and copy the image and that is what will be stored and displayed to the user picture dimensions: width and height are up to use - create multiple folders with different sizes edit page: you dont have to add a picture on the edit page or add and if statement that says if nothing is added use what it has single item display: required
+validation: should be included

 ## Notes:
 I wont be closing any of the issues that I have on this project so that I can demonstrate my process and for future reference just for myself.